decriptor/TagLibSharp2/README.md

 - Result-based error handling (no exceptions)

 **Choose TagLib# if you need:**
-- MP4/M4A, ASF/WMA, APE, or AIFF support (not yet implemented here)
+- MP4/M4A, ASF/WMA, or APE support (not yet implemented here)
 - A battle-tested library used in production for years

 See the [Migration Guide](docs/MIGRATION-FROM-TAGLIB.md) for detailed comparison.